-According to the American Diabetes Association, about 15.7 million people (5.9% of the U.S. population) have diabetes.
+The American Diabetes Association reports that about 15.7 million people (5.9% of the U.S. population) have diabetes.
 Neuropathy, nervous system damage, affects about 60-70% of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet.
 Diabetics must constantly monitor their feet or face severe consequences, including amputation.

 - Don't get your feet wet in snow or rain.

 - Don't put your feet on radiators or in front of the fireplace.